Troy Hudson

-Troy Elderon Hudson (born March 13, 1976) is an American retired professional basketball point guard.
+Troy Elderon Hudson (born March 13, 1976) is an American former professional basketball point guard.
 He played 11 years in the National Basketball Association (NBA) after going undrafted in 1997.
 He averaged a career-high 14.2 points per game with the Minnesota Timberwolves in the 2002–03 season.

 College career

 Hudson played basketball at the University of Missouri and Southern Illinois University, but his college career finished in his junior year.

 Professional career

 Yakima SunKings (1997–1998)

 Hudson was not selected in the 1997 NBA draft, and played his first season in the Continental Basketball Association for the Yakima SunKings.

 Utah Jazz (1998)

 Hudson earned a hard-fought spot on the Utah Jazz in 1998, which only lasted two months.

 Los Angeles Clippers, Sioux Falls Skyforce, and Orlando Magic (1998–2002)

 Hudson played for the Los Angeles Clippers (also playing during the short-lived 1999 season in the CBA for the Sioux Falls Skyforce) and the Orlando Magic, where he first developed into an important player, averaging 12 points and 3 assists per game during 2001–02, while appearing in 81 games.